 While "allergy" medicines such as antihistamines can be used for mild allergic reactions, they are ineffective in severe reactions - only adrenaline is recommended for severe reactions (anaphylaxis).
 The adrenaline treats both the symptoms of the reaction, and also stops the reaction and the further release of chemicals causing anaphylaxis.
 However, severe reactions may require more than one dose of adrenaline, and children can initially improve but then deteriorate later.
 It is therefore essential to always call for an ambulance to provide further medical attention, whenever anaphylaxis occurs.
-The use of adrenaline as an injection into the muscle is safe and can be life-saving.
-It is important that key staff in the School are aware of the pupil's condition and of where the pupil's medication is kept, as it is likely to be needed urgently.
+The use of adrenaline as an injection into the muscle is safe and can be lifesaving.
+It is important that key staff in the School are aware of the student's condition and of where the student's medication is kept, as it is likely to be needed urgently.

 It is not possible to overdose using an Auto Adrenaline Injector (AAI) as it only contains a single dose.
-In cases of doubt, it is better to give a pupil experiencing an allergic reaction an injection rather than hold back.
-All pupils who have anaphylaxis will require an Allergy Action Plan which parents or guardians should complete prior to starting at Our Lady's Abingdon.
+In cases of doubt, it is better to give a student experiencing an allergic reaction an injection rather than hold back.
+All students who have anaphylaxis will require an Allergy Action Plan which parents or guardians should complete prior to starting at Woldingham School.

-This will be kept with the pupil's medication in the Medical Room or on the person.
+This will be kept with the student's medication in the Health Centre or on the person.
 Depending on their level of understanding and competence, children and particularly teenagers should carry their AAI(s) on their person at all times or they should be quickly and easily accessible at all times.
-If the AAI(s) are not carried by the pupil, then they should be kept in the Medical Room in a box marked clearly with the pupil's name. but NOT locked in a cupboard or an office where access is restricted.
-Spare AAI's are kept in the Kitchen and in Medical room.
-Guidance on the use of adrenaline auto-injectors in schools https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/645476/Adrenaline\auto\injectors\in\schools.pdf
+If the AAI(s) are not carried by the student, then they should be kept in the Health Centre in a box marked clearly with the student's name. but NOT locked in a cupboard or an office where access is restricted.
+Spare AAIs are kept in the Health Centre.
+Guidance on the use of adrenaline auto-injectors in schools https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file /645476/Adrenaline_auto_injectors_in_schools.pdf

-Following discussion with the pupil and his/her parents, individual decisions should be made as to whether to provide basic information on the pupil's condition to his/her peer group so that they are aware of their classmate's needs and of the requirement for urgent action should an allergic reaction occur.
-Fellow pupils should also be advised not to share food or drink with a pupil who is likely to experience an anaphylactic reaction.
+Following discussion with the student and her parents, individual decisions should be made as to whether to provide basic information on the student's condition to her peer group so that they are aware of their classmate's needs and of the requirement for urgent action should an allergic reaction occur.
+Fellow students should also be advised not to share food or drink with a student who is likely to experience an anaphylactic reaction.

-Managing pupils with Anaphylaxis
+Managing students with anaphylaxis

-- Staff should be aware of those pupils under their supervision who have a severe allergy resulting in anaphylaxis.
-Staff should ensure that all pupils who have an AAI prescribed to them, have their medication on them at all times.
-A list is available of all pupils with Allergies and where the medication is kept. - Staff should ensure that they attended the Anaphylaxis training held on training (INSET) days.
+- Staff should be aware of those students under their supervision who have a severe allergy resulting in anaphylaxis.
+Staff should ensure that all students who have an AAI prescribed to them, have their medication on them at all times.
+A list is available of all students with Allergies and where the medication is kept. - Staff should ensure that they attended the Anaphylaxis training held on training (INSET) days.
 (Staff to seek advice from the School Nurse or a First Aider).
-If a pupil feels unwell, the School Nurse or a First Aider should be contacted for advice. - A pupil should always be accompanied to the Medical Room if sent by a member of staff.
+If a student feels unwell, the School Nurse or a First Aider should be contacted for advice. - A student should always be accompanied to the Health Centre if sent by a member of staff.